daghanacay/mcp-workshop/README.md

 - It should take server executable and server parameters as input
 - It should list the available tools on the MCP server on the console and it should terminate.

 Warning: If you get an error saying context exceeds your limit, just start a new task and paste the above code.
-This should cost you around US$1.5 and 2 minutes to complete.
+This should take 2 minutes to complete.
 Now you should have a project structure for your client as follows:

 ```
 mcp-client/